punitarani/cellular-sp500/README.md

 # S&P 500 Simulator with Cellular Automata

-> This won't make you the next [Jim Simons](https://en.wikipedia.org/wiki/Jim_Simons_(mathematician)) but it's a fun way to learn about the stock market and cellular automata.
+> This won't make you the next [Jim Simons](https://en.wikipedia.org/wiki/Jim_Simons_(mathematician))
+> but it's a fun way to learn about the stock market and cellular automata.

 ## What's special?

 **Cellular Automata meets Neural Networks**

 - Grid placement is calculated analytically by using over 30 years of historical data of the S&P 500
-- The grid weights are [LSTM](https://en.wikipedia.org/wiki/Long_short-term_memory) models trained on real historical data
+- The grid weights (state transitions) are [LSTM](https://en.wikipedia.org/wiki/Long_short-term_memory) models trained on real historical data

 ## Usage